tonyjurg/Create-TF-entropy-features/docs/entropy_feature.md

 '0.7910'
 ```

-This corresponds to a relatively low entropy, meaning that a *random* occurence of the wordform “λόγος” is strongly predictive of it being part of a subject phrase.
+The low entropy value (0.7910) indicates that the wordform (i.e, "λόγος") is strongly associated with one specific phrasefunction.
+Hence a *random* occurence of the wordform “λόγος” is strongly predictive of it being part of a subject phrase.

 It is important to realize that each words entropy is measured against the whole of the N1904-TF corpus (which is 'hidden' in the $P(f|m)$ of the formal definition).
 It is likely that the values for entropy of the same morp are different when considered within another corpus.